davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/guides/boot-actuator.md

 }
 ```

 The `TemperatureReading` class is annotated with SDG’s `@Region` mapping
-annotation to declare the {geode-name} Region in which
+annotation to declare the VMware GemFire Region in which
 `TemperatureReadings` will be persisted.

 ### TemperatureEvent

 A key concern of our application is to "monitor" temperature readings.
 Therefore, we need some way to capture temperature change events.

 For that, we introduce the simple `TemperatureEvent` base class:

 TemperatureEvent class

 ``` highlight